IMJLA/Adsi/docs/en-US/Adsi.md

 ### [Resolve-IdentityReference](Resolve-IdentityReference.md)
-Use ADSI to lookup info about IdentityReferences from Access Control Entries that came from Discretionary Access Control Lists
+Use CIM and ADSI to lookup info about IdentityReferences from Access Control Entries that came from Discretionary Access Control Lists

 ### [Resolve-ServiceNameToSID](Resolve-ServiceNameToSID.md)